 Admiral Groath Betombe is as irreverent and unconventional as he is strategically gifted.
 He has strategic control of the Fourth Fleet, which he commands from the dubiously named Thunder-class dreadnought ICS Love Tap.

-Betombe is credited with being one of the few Imperial Combine navy commanders who truly turned the tide of the Perseus conflict.
+Betombe is credited with being one of the few Imperial Navy commanders who truly turned the tide of the Perseus conflict.
 His career highlights include the successful defence of both the human colony and prime gate during the infamous Siege of Laeara, and the decisive rout of the Viskr Junta's armada at the Battle of Chion.

 Between the ages of five and fifteen Solars he attended at the Level 610 primary school in the towering City of Nigeria on Earth.
 He then studied the Naval pathway at the Imperial War College on Kelvestyr, before spending almost three Solars at the Imperial Flight Academy.